Prakhar-Dixit/Real-Time-Location-Tracker/README.md

 ## Contributing

 Feel free to submit issues or pull requests if you find any bugs or have suggestions for improvements.

-## License

-This project is licensed under the ISC License.
-See the `LICENSE` file for more details.